AppleBoiy/cs203-c19-analysis/README.md

 The source code provided in this repository is intended solely for educational purposes.
 You are free to use, modify, and distribute the source code for educational non-commercial purposes.
-Please refer to the [LICENSE](LICENSE) file for specific terms and conditions related to the educational use of the source code.
+Please refer to the [LICENSE](LICENSE) for specific terms and conditions related to the educational use of the source code.

 ### Disclaimer: